TheOrangeDots/todNGServices/README.md

 # todServices
-Services fot the Servoy NGClient
+Services for the Servoy NGClient

+## history
+Service that exposes the browsers history API serverside in the Servoy NGClient